mmistakes/minimal-mistakes/docs/_docs/16-stylesheets.md

 ### Font Stacks

 By default the theme uses [system fonts](https://medium.com/designing-medium/system-shock-6b1dc6d6596f#.rb81vgn7i) for all of the font stacks (serif, sans-serif, and monospace).
-This is done in part to provide a clean base for you to build off of and to improve performance since we aren't loading any custom webfonts[^font-awesome] by default.
+This is done in part to provide a clean base for you to build off of and to improve performance since we aren't loading any custom webfonts by default.

 ```scss
 /* system typefaces */